nakhanu/Database---Bookstore/README.md

-# 📚 Bookstore Management System – SQL Project
+# 📚 Bookstore Management System

-Welcome to the Bookstore Management System SQL project!
-This project involves designing and implementing a relational database to manage various bookstore operations, including customers, orders, books, employees, and payments.
-The goal is to apply real-world SQL concepts such as schema design, data manipulation, and user role management.
+The Bookstore Management System is an open-source project designed to help learners develop practical skills in managing databases for real-world applications.
+This system simulates key bookstore operations, such as managing books, tracking customer orders, handling payments, and maintaining inventory.
+Through this project, learners will gain experience in designing a relational database, creating structured tables, defining relationships, and applying best practices in database normalization.
+The system offers a great opportunity to enhance database management skills while simulating a dynamic business environment like a bookstore.

-# ✅ Expected Outcomes
+# ✅ Project Objectives
+This project aims at helping learners grasp and apply essential database design concepts including:

-Design a real-world relational database in MySQL.
+    1. Designing a real-world relational database in MySQL.
-Create optimized table schemas with constraints and relationships.
+    2. Creating optimized table schemas with constraints and relationships.
-Set up access control with user roles and privileges Perform effective SQL queries to generate insights from data.
+    3. Setting up access control with user roles and privileges
+    4. Performing effective SQL queries to generate insights from data.

 ## 💻 Requirements

 MySQL Server or compatible SQL database.
 SQL editor (e.g., MySQL Workbench, DBeaver, VS Code with SQL extensions).
 Intermediate knowledge of SQL (DDL, DML, and basic querying).

-## 🎯 Project Objectives

-By completing this project, you will:
-Design and implement a SQL database from scratch.
-Define table schemas with appropriate data types and constraints.
-Populate the tables with sample data for testing and analysis.
-Implement user roles and access control to manage database security.
-Execute and test SQL queries to analyze and retrieve meaningful insights from the data.

-## 🏗️ Step-by-Step Instructions

-### ❓ Question 1
-Create a New Database
-CREATE DATABASE bookstore_db;

-### ❓ Question 2

-Determine the table schema and data types book book_author author book_language publisher customer customer_address address_status address country cust_order order_line
-shipping_method
-order_history
-order_status

-### ❓ Question 3
-Write the SQL commands to create tables that match the data structure.
-Populate Tables with Sample Data
-Insert sample records into each table for testing and demonstration purposes.

-### ❓ Question 4
-Set Up User Groups and Roles for bookstore_db
-CREATE USER 'clerk'@'localhost' IDENTIFIED BY 'clerkpass';
-GRANT SELECT, INSERT ON bookstore_db.* TO 'clerk'@'localhost';
-CREATE USER 'manager'@'localhost' IDENTIFIED BY 'managerpass';
-GRANT ALL PRIVILEGES ON bookstore_db.* TO 'manager'@'localhost';

-FLUSH PRIVILEGES;

-### *📃 Verify User Privileges*
-SHOW GRANTS FOR 'clerk'@'localhost';
-SHOW GRANTS FOR 'manager'@'localhost';

 ### 📂 Project Structure
 The project directory is organized as follows: